GoogleCloudPlatform/cloud-builders-community/helmfile/README.md

 ## Helm version

 At this time this builder is only compatible with helm v3.
-Added backwards functionality with helm v2 can be added in a subsequent PR if desired.
+Backwards functionality with helm v2 can be added in a subsequent PR if desired.

 ## Using this builder with Google Kubernetes Engine